rahulkumaran/merkalysis/README.md

 Through the hashtags that you use, we predict your reach.<br>
 This might help you as it serves as the right tool for you to make your business related decisions.<br>
 ### An Extension To This !!!!
-Through a given caption, we predict your hashtags in such a way that it increases your reach! :heart:
+Through a given caption and photo, we predict your hashtags.
+We try our level best to predict the hashtags you use in such a way that it increases you reach!<br>
+Sounds cool right? :heart: <br>